luigi-asprino/fn2wn/README.md

 ### Mapping implementation

-The mapping between FrameNet's frames and WordNet's synsets is provided using ``skos:closeMatch`` property as follows:
+The mapping between FrameNet's frames and WordNet's synsets is implemented using ``skos:closeMatch`` property as follows:

 ```
 <FRAME_URI> skos:closeMatch <SYNSET_URI>